jeremyvlegros/jeremyvlegros/_posts/2023-06-30-status-my-links-link-tree-for-the-outside.md

 - obscure closing buttons (left, right, button okay ? button dismiss ?)
 - the button to refuse cookies "do no accept cookies" is either :
   - written discreetly
-  - requires un-toggling 10 elements because a there are no "refuse all cookies"
+  - requiring un-toggling 10 elements because a there are no "refuse all cookies"

 I will contribute to this ocean, to hammer the nail in the ~~personal data exploitation~~ personalized experience, that way it will contrast even more with my website.